e pā ana ki a matou

 Community and Public Health in Mid Canterbury (Ashburton)

-The Mid Canterbury region covers the central South Island between the Rakaia and Rangitata rivers, and includes the main township of Ashburton.
-The district is one of the fastest growing in New Zealand, and is becoming more ethnically diverse with over the half the recent population increase resulting from arriving international migrants (2006 to 2011).
+The Mid Canterbury region covers the central South Island between the Rakaia and Rangitata rivers (the Ashburton District), with Ashburton as the main township.
+The area is one of the fastest growing rural districts in New Zealand, and is becoming more ethnically diverse with over the half the recent population increase resulting from arriving international migrants (2006 to 2011).

-The small team here includes two health promoters, and an administrator.
-The staff focus on:
+The small team in Ashburton is made up of two health promoters.
+These staff focus on:

-- Promoting healthy nutrition choices and healthy environments for physical activity in workplaces and the community; and
+- promoting healthy nutrition choices and healthy environments for physical activity in workplaces and the community;

 Christchurch-based staff support the Mid-Canterbury region to enforce the Smokefree Environments Act, and provide infectious disease and environmental health services.